BeaconFramework/BeaconBroker/README.md

 > * dbName: name of the borrower that has requested the operation

-> * fedUser: it is a nested JSONObject usefull for
+> * fedUser: it is a nested JSONObject that contains BB info:

+>> * token: token used by BB to recognize borrower/user

+>> * endpoint: endpoint of the target federated cloud

+> * netSeg: BB name of the network segment

+> * CloudName: name of the federated cloud used by BB, it corresponds with "cloudId" field of the "datacenters" collection o mongoDB

+> * : it is a String representation of an HashMap that contains te following eleemnts:

+>> * dhcpEnable: set enabled the dhcp for new network segments

+>> * shared: true if the network segment is shared with other tenant, normally this parameter is false

+>> * adminStateUp: true if this network segment will be used only by project admin

-> * templateRef: it is the UUID of the previous version of the manifest, if the manifest is totally new this field is null
+>> * external: true if the network segment is external network, normally this parameter is false

-> * templates: this is the string representation of the YAML beacon service manifest.

 * http://[BB_BASE_PATH]/